CHRONSET/chronset_v1/README.txt

 To compile the standalone for chronset:

+A pre-processed list of bundle files is available in m.bundle.txt.
+If you receive errors below, you may need to rebuild the bundle.
+Instructions to do so follow.

 First, ensure that the bundle is up to date by running create__bundle.sh.
---you may need to trim out the make_linux.m, clean.m --you may also ned to remove some of the monte carlo simulation functions for --computing t-tests, which are irrelevant to the batch file execution.
+--you may need to trim out the make_linux.m, clean.m, and one version of wavread2.m (it does not matter which).
+--you may also ned to remove some of the monte carlo simulation functions for --computing t-tests, which are irrelevant to the batch file execution.